astriskit/spotify.pllists/README.md

 3. Allow to save the playlists locally by drag'n'drop functionality.
 4. Use, optionally, any ui library like material-ui, etc.

+# User flows:
+- Hop on to the landing page to get top featured playlists from spotify and locally-stored playlists, if any.
+- To save a playlist-item locally, drag the item from left-list to the right list-area (initially, when no saved items, to the box which says smthing like "drag here..".
+- Items can exist in any one of the lists, i.e., either right or left.
+- To open the playlist on spotify - click on the small playlist-cover (image) in any of the lists.
+- To remove the currently stored items - one by one - click on `x` button; It removes the item from right-side and add to left-side.

 ---

 # Getting Started with Create React App